4 novel ways to use your slow cooker this winter

 To shake things up, here are five ideas for dishes to make in your slow cooker that you may not have taken for a spin.
-If you haven’t yet invested in a slow cooker, now is your time – head to harris scarf or Myer for a purchase that will make winter meals a breeze.
+If you haven’t yet invested in a slow cooker, now is your time – head to David Jones or Robins Kitchen for a purchase that will make winter meals a breeze.

 1. Mulled wine

 Wine, from a crockpot.
 Who would’ve thought!
 Throw in a bottle of Cab Sauv with orange peel, cinnamon sticks, star anise pods and a touch of maple syrup and you have officially upped the ante when friends come over for dinner.
 The beauty of the slow cooker is you can easily keep the beverage toasty warm for refills throughout the evening, with no risk of burning.